Mary Ann Acevedo

 Mary Ann Acevedo Rivera (/es/; born June 23, 1987), better known as Mary Ann, is a Puerto Rican singer and songwriter.
 She is known for being a contestant on the third season of Objetivo Fama (2006) and the first season of Idol Puerto Rico (2011).
-After her stint on Objetivo Fama, Acevedo was the first contestant of that season to release an album.
+Acevedo was the first contestant of Objetivo Fama to release an album.

-Life and music career

-Biography
+Early life

 Mary Ann was born in Cabo Rojo, Puerto Rico, on June 23, 1987.
 She is the daughter of Ana M. Rivera Colón and Jesús Acevedo; and sister of Keitha Acevedo and Jesús Manuel Acevedo.

-Mary Ann, began singing at age 11 at her school and soon after became part of the TV show "A Toda Maquina" in which for three years entertained the audience with her voice and presence on stage.
+Mary Ann began singing at age 11 at her school.

-Mary Ann married in December 2006, with the "merenguero" singer and former member of Grupo Kaos, Guillermo Torres.
-As a result of their marriage, (in 2010) Acevedo and Torres had a daughter named Anna Carolina Torres Acevedo.

-In 2008, Mary Ann was honored by the Mexican gay community during the eighteenth "Parada de Orgullo de las Comunidades Lésbico, Homosexual, Bisexual, Transgénero y Transexual" (LGBT) in Puerto Rico.
-Acevedo received recognition in the "Parque del Tercer Milenio" in San Juan, while on her artistic presentation.
-She sang many songs, including "Débil" and "Si No Estas Aquí" when she was surprised by transgender diva Samantha Love.

-"The gay community gives Mary Ann Award for Excellence.
-In your short career, beam proved to be a complete singer.
-You won the hearts of thousands through your talent.
-The gay, lesbian and transgender people of Mexico welcomes you and supports you.
-I hope in Mexico". – said "Samantha Love" before handing the statuette to the vocalist.